rodo1fo/rodo1fo/README.md

 - 👨‍💻 fullstack engineer
 - ☕  more than 10 years working with backend and frontend tecnologies
-- 🌱 Game developer for hobby
+- 🌱 Game developer for hobby (godot and unity)

 ##
 <div align ="center">